dylankane/Match-It/README.md

 - **Favicon**

 This site also has a favicon, which appears beside the site name in the tab bar of the browser.
-I created this on the website 'favicon.io.
-I was able to create one using the colours of the site, identical to the logo in the header, with the same font, but in a circle shape rather that a square, whhich looks better in the tab bar.
+I created this on the website 'favicon.io'.
+I was able to create one using the colours of the site, identical to the logo in the header, with the same font, but in a circle shape rather that a square, which I feel looks better in the tab bar.

 The tool I used is free and supplied me with the image and a line of code to put into the head of the index.html file.